 Inspired beautifully combines Marty Kagan's own personal lessons in Product Management, with insights from the product culture at Amazon, Netflix, and Tesla.
 Our favorite sections are on Product Roadmaps and Product Vision — reading these parts of the book helped us work and communicate more efficiently with the PMs on our teams at Facebook.
 If you want to be bossed around by PMs and managers less, and instead take a more proactive role in what products are built, read this book.

 Nick Singh is a former Software Engineer at Facebook & Google, now turned career coach.
-His career advice posts on LinkedIn have garnered over 10 million views.
+His career advice on LinkedIn has earned him over 115,000 followers on the platform.
 Kevin Huo is a former Data Scientist at Facebook, and now a quant on Wall Street.
 He's helped coach hundreds of people to land data jobs at Amazon, Two Sigma, and Lyft.
 Together they wrote the Amazon #1 Best-Seller, Ace the Data Science Interview, which solves 201 real Data Science & Machine Learning interview questions from FAANG, Tech Startups, and Wall Street.